Xilinx/Vitis_Libraries/docs/src/user_guide/L1/L1_overview_content.rst

 ========================
 XFBLAS L1 primitives are intended to be used by hardware developers to implement an application or algorithm specific FPGA logic in HLS.
 The following example code shows a typical usage of L1 primitives.

-The uut_top.cpp file in each primitive folder under L1/tests/hw directory provides an usage example of combining computation and data mover modules of the primitive.
+The uut_top.cpp file in each primitive folder under L1/tests/hw directory provides a usage example of combining computation and data mover modules of the primitive.
 More information about testing L1 primitives can be found in :doc:`Test L1 primitives<L1_test>`.

 3. Matrix storage used in L1 primitives
 ========================================
-The data mover components moves matrices' and vectors' data stored in the on-chip memory, normally BRAM or URAM slices, into streams to feed the computation modules.
+The data mover components move matrices' and vectors' data stored in the on-chip memory, normally BRAM or URAM slices, into streams to feed the computation modules.
 The following matrix storage formats are supported.

 * row-major matrix
 * row-major symmetric matrix
 * row-major packed symmetric matrix
 * row-major triangular matrix
 * row-major packed triangular matrix
-* column-major bandded matrix
+* column-major banded matrix
-* column-major bandded symmetric matrix
+* column-major banded symmetric matrix

 More information about matrix storage formats and data mover components can be found in :doc:`Data movers used in L1 primitives<L1_data_mover>`.